 Every millimeter off-line at layout becomes a meter of rework down the road.
 And in construction, mining, or infrastructure builds (where deadlines don’t move and budgets don’t flex), survey errors cost real money.
-Studies show rework can eat up 5% to 20% of a project’s total value, much of it tied to inaccurate layout and poor data capture.
+Studies show rework can account for 5% to 20% of a project’s total value, much of it tied to inaccurate layouts and poor data capture.

 Since 1999, Harper Surveying has paired field-tough GNSS gear with hands-on support, helping crews hit specs the first time.